Complete Guide to Laurina Coffee (Naturally Low Caffeine)

 The history of laurina and Bourbon pointu

-Bourbon pointu is considered the same as laurina by agronomists, with Bourbon referring to where it was first found on Reunion Island, a French overseas territory in the Indian Ocean that was formally called Bourbon.
+Agronomists consider Bourbon pointu the same as Laurina, with “Bourbon” referring to its origin on Reunion Island, a French overseas territory in the Indian Ocean formerly called Bourbon.

 Discovery